OpenKMIP/libkmip/docs/source/api.rst

     :param int*: A pointer that can be used to access the length of the encoded response message pointed to by the above double pointer.

     :return: A status code indicating success or failure of the operation.
+A negative status code indicates a libkmip error occurred while processing the request.
+A positive status code indicates a KMIP error occurred while the KMIP server processed the operation.
+A status code of 0 indicates the operation succeeded.
 The following codes are returned explicitly by this function.

         * ``KMIP_ARG_INVALID``
             One or more of the function arguments are invalid or unset and no